 If you’d like to share with me how this artwork and story has impacted you, you can use my contact form here.
 I’d love to hear from you.

-The original painting and prints of "Marie's Bouquet" are available at my artist websitesite.
+Prints of "Marie's Bouquet" are available at my artist websitesite.